On Stable and Unstable Behaviours of Certain Rotation Segments: Unbounded Deviations

 Then one of the following cases must happen (see Figure~\ref{fig7a}). \begin{enumerate} \item $f(\theta^+)$ intersects $\theta^+$. \item $f(\theta^+)$ is above $\theta^+$. \item $f(\theta^+)$ is below $\theta^+$. \end{enumerate}

 If case (1) happens, since $\theta^+$ belongs to $W^s(p)$ or $W^u(p)$, then it contains a fundamental domain of $W^s(p)$ or $W^u(p)$ and we are done.

 Up to considering the backward dynamics and exchanging the roles of stable and unstable branch, we can simply assume $f(\theta^+)$ is below $\theta^+$.
-Then, $f(\gamma)$ is included in $K$, provided the region is chosen sufficiently close to $L$.
+Then, $f(\gamma)$ is contained in $K$, provided the region is chosen sufficiently close to $L$.